awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codebuild-project-registrycredential.md

 `Credential`  <a name="cfn-codebuild-project-registrycredential-credential"></a>
  The Amazon Resource Name \(ARN\) or name of credentials created using AWS Secrets Manager\.
- The `credential` can use the name of the credentials only if they exist in your current region\.
+ The `credential` can use the name of the credentials only if they exist in your current AWS Region\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`